CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 An easily accessible button that allows students to place random classes into their missing schedule spots.
 In addition, the required core classes must be placed into the schedule prior to the autofill adding other elective classes.
 The button should allow the user to continousley keep autofilling and essentially "rolling", but a cooldown on the button would be necessary to limit the usage and overworking the server.
 At the very least, the function would make sure to fill in a student's schedule to have no missing gaps.

 ### Design
+Create a function that returns courses that could be added to a schedule, given a partially completed schedule

+*PUT method
+*no parameter necessary
+*the body would be the userID/email of the user to identify the correct schedule pool, along with the list of courses that could be added to the schedule:
+{
+	"email": "ben-dover@student.allenisd.org
+	"validCourses": [
+		{"courseID": 230498}
+	]
+}
+*the status code would be "200 OK"
+*there is no response necessary
+*Possible errors: "409 Conflict" if there are no course combinations that can be added to the personal schedule

 ### QA